📝 Food safety and HACCP · ⏱️ 3 min read

 Who is liable if my digital HACCP data is lost?

-You remain ultimately responsible for your HACCP administration.
-The provider is only responsible for secure storage, but you must be able to prove that you've taken measures.
+You remain ultimately responsible for HACCP administration regardless of your system.
+The provider handles secure storage, but you must prove compliance measures were taken.
+Always maintain your own backups.

 What if my HACCP app provider goes bankrupt?

-Can I get by with only digital HACCP registration?
+Can I rely solely on digital HACCP registration?

 The HACCP standards shown in this application are for informational purposes only.
 KitchenNmbrs does not guarantee that displayed values are current or complete.
 Always consult the FSA or your local authority for the latest regulations.